 My name is Frances Millett.
 I have over 20 years experience of school governance.
 Professionally, I was a Primary School Headteacher for 17 years then an Ofsted Inspector for 4 years.
 I bring educational understanding and wide experience to the Governing Body.
 I bring aspects of my professional background to school governance and thoroughly enjoy the role.
 I am very happily retired and feel privileged to be in a position to support West Heath Primary School on the journey towards excellence.

-I am an advocate for a creative curriculum and am fully committed to ensuring that the children of West Heath Primary School receive an inspiring education.
+I am an advocate for a physical activity, strong moral values and a creative curriculum.
+I am fully committed to ensuring that the children of West Heath Primary School receive an inspiring education.
 Enabling children to become successful adults is my priority and this means that our curriculum ensures that we encourage all of our children to ‘Be a Star, Shine Bright!’.
 Values Education, PE and English are my passion!

 My name is Lucinda Foster and I am the Deputy Head Teacher at West Heath Primary.
 I have been teaching for the past 10 years and have worked in two other schools where I primarily taught in Upper Key Stage Two.